pmadinga/tshimolong/README.md

 `$ npm install --save` - This command will install all of the packages in the package.json

 For transparency purposes I will also explicitly list the packages I used from the open-source [ npmjs.com ](http://npmjs.com)

 `$ npm install --save react-router-dom`

 react-router-dom handles our DOM bindings - in english, it handle our page routing😉

 `$ npm install react-bootstrap bootstrap@5.1.3`

 react-bootstrap offers out of the box styling.
 I intend to make Tshimolong Survey to be responsive and bootstap offers a great layout design.
 Otherwise all of the styling will be overidden

+`$ npm install react-hook-form`

+react-hook-form will handle the form data.
+The project's workflow will be React Hooks (...kind of) rather than the not so easy to understand Redux.